Powerwall+ Solar Assembly Replacement

 Leave a service loop inside the housing so future service has wire to work with.

-- Insert the comm wires into the
+Insert the PV wires into the terminals.
+Ensure they are placed into the

 Check the exposed conductor length using the gauge on the inverter assembly.
 Correct the wire by cutting or stripping to match the gauge.